tmalila/busroute-planner/README.md

 This application chooses the shortest route between two points in a predefined .json-dataset (/src/reittiopas.json) that mimicks a public transport system.

 The shortest route between two points is calculated using Dijkstras algorithm.
+This is done by creating a weighted adjacency list of the dataset and then running an simple implementation of Dijkstra against the weighted adjacency list.
 The calculation could easily be ran against a database on predefined intervalls and only the results would then be queried from the frontend.
 The current solution could also easily be refactored to use a state container such as Redux.

 The application is made with React and uses UI-components from Material UI-framework.
 All packages are installed using yarn and development done using a Windows 64-bit OS.